Characters of the Marvel Cinematic Universe: M–Z: Christine Palmer

+Pearl Pangan

+Pearl Pangan (voiced by Cathy Ang) is the childhood crush and later classmate of Peter Parker at Rockford T. Bales High School in an alternate universe.

+As of 2025, the character has appeared in two projects: the comic book series Your Friendly Neighborhood Spider-Man; and the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Jonathan Pangborn

 Jonathan Pangborn (portrayed by Benjamin Bratt) is a former Master of the Mystic Arts who was trained by the Ancient One but later chose to leave Kamar-Taj as he only wanted to heal his paralysis.
 Karl Mordo later drains him of his magic and his ability to walk, as Mordo claims that there are too many sorcerers.